 |Drying time||12 hrs|

-Barrettine Decking Oil is an oil-based decking stain that is perfect for all types of wooden decking, summer houses, sheds, fences and other garden wood.
+Barrettine Decking Oil is an oil-based decking stain that is perfect for all types of wooden decking, summer houses, sheds, fences, and other garden wood.
 Solvent-based formulation for deep penetration and enhancing the natural grain and beauty of wooden decking.
 Will not crack, peel, or flake.

-Decked areas to be treated should be clean, dry and free from dirt, debris and other surface contaminates.
+Decked areas should be clean, dry, and free from dirt, debris, and other surface contaminates prior to treatment.

-For all bare wood decking including tantalised, pressure treated and preservative impregnated decking timbers.
+For all bare wood decking including tanalised, pressure treated and preservative impregnated decking timbers.

-New hardwood decking usually requires a period of weathering to allow the surface grain to open up.
+New hardwood decking usually requires a period of weathering to allow the surface grain to open.
 This allows for better absorption of the decking oil.
-Check the decking manufacturer's guidance on how long decking should be left to weather before applying a decking treatment.
+Check the decking manufacturer's guidance on how long decking should weather before applying a decking treatment.

 Two coats of Barrettine Decking Oil are usually sufficient but this may vary depending on the type and condition of the timber to be treated.